 Immediately prior to the consummation of this offering, all of the Company's redeemable convertible preferred stock will automatically convert into common stock at the applicable conversion ratio then in effect.
 In addition, immediately prior to the closing of this offering, the Company will issue shares of common stock underlying shares of the Company's Series F preferred stock in respect of the accumulated dividends on the Company's Series F preferred stock through the date immediately preceding the date of this prospectus.
 Unaudited pro forma stockholders' equity assumes the conversion of all preferred stock into shares of common stock, the issuance of common stock in respect of the accumulated dividends on the Company's Series F preferred stock, and the conversion of all outstanding warrants exercisable for shares of preferred stock into warrants exercisable for a corresponding number of shares of common stock, resulting in the preferred stock warrant liability being reclassified to additional paid-in capital.
-The unaudited pro forma loss per share of common stock for the year ended December 31, 2012, was computed using the weighted-average number of shares of common stock outstanding, including the pro forma effect of the conversion of all outstanding convertible preferred stock into shares of common stock and the issuance of shares of common stock in respect of the accumulated dividends on the Company's Series F preferred stock as if such conversion and issuance had occurred at the beginning of the respective period.
+The unaudited pro forma loss per share of common stock for the year ended December 31, 2012, was computed using the weighted-average number of shares of common stock and the issuance of shares of common stock in respect of the accumulated dividends on the Conversion of all outstanding convertible preferred stock into shares of common stock and the issuance of shares of common stock in respect of the accumulated dividends on the Conversion of all outstanding series F preferred stock as if such conversion and issuance had occurred at the beginning of the respective period.